temporalio/cli/temporalcli/commandsmd/commands.md

 For easiest use, set a `TEMPORAL_ENV` environment variable in your shell.
 The Temporal CLI checks for an `--env` option first, then checks for the `TEMPORAL_ENV` environment variable.
-If neither is set, the "default" environment is used.
+If neither is set, the CLI uses the "default" environment.

 ### temporal env delete: Delete an environment or environment property